18 Top Venture Capital Firms in the World

 Top Venture Capital Firms in Boston

 Boston is a hub for attracting start-ups because of its history and longevity in the tech world and also in the health care world and academics.
-In 2024, Boston has increased investments and has been able to raise over $3.99 billion for funding over 400 start-ups in 2024.
+Boston has consistently ranked among the top US cities for VC investment, with over $billion raised in 2025CB Insights State of Venture Q4 2025.

 Top Venture Capital Firms in Chicago

 The city of Chicago is a hub located in the middle of the country and has a diverse population that helps fuel its economy.
 This is one of the top cities in the US for new start-ups and also for scalable business models.
-In 2024, the city of Chicago has seen a rise of $2.5 billion in venture capital investments in the city's start-ups.
+Chicago attracted $2.5 billion in venture capital in 2025, reflecting steady growth in the midwest ecosystem.

 Top Venture Capital Firms in San Francisco

 The city of San Francisco has continued to remain one of the top hubs for venture capital investments due to the high level of innovation, talent, and resources available within the region.
-The city of San Francisco has managed to attract over $12 billion of venture capital funds in the year 2024, which is a record for any city within the US.
+San Francisco attracted over $12 billion in venture capital in 2025, one of the highest single-year totals for any US city.

 Top Venture Capital Firms in NYC